A Conditional Gradient Framework for Composite Convex Minimization with Applications to Semidefinite Programming: Convergence with Inexact Oracles

 Finding an exact solution of the $\mathrm{lmo}$ can be expensive in practice, especially when it involves a matrix factorization as in the SDP examples.
 On the other hand, approximate solutions can be much more efficient.

-Different notions of inexact $\mathrm{lmo}$ are already explored in the Frank-Wolfe and greedy optimization frameworks, \textit{cf.},~\cite{lacoste2012block,locatello2017unified,locatello2017greedy}.
+Different notions of inexact $\mathrm{lmo}$ are already explored in CGM and greedy optimization frameworks, \textit{cf.}\cite{lacoste2012block,locatello2017unified,locatello2017greedy}.
 We revisit the notions of additive and multiplicative errors which we adapt here for our setting.